actionhero/www.actionherojs.com/tutorials/config.md

 The priority order of configs is:

-1.  options passed in to boot with `actionhero.start({configChanges: configChanges})`
-2.  environment-specific values in `/config`
+1.  environment-specific values in `/config`
-3.  default values in `/config`
+2.  default values in `/config`

-When building config files of your own, note that an `exports.default` is always required, and any environment overrides are optional.
-What is exported is a hash which eventually resolves a synchronous function which accepts the `api` variable.
+When building config files of your own, note that an `export const DEFAULT` is always required, and any environment overrides are optional.
+What is exported is a hash which eventually resolves a synchronous function.

 ## Boot Options to find the Config Directory